dotscha/dfliconv2/README.md

 ### Plans

  * add separate options for pre-dithering and post-dithering.
 The idea is that a pre-dithered image is used to optimize colors and post-dithering is used to create the actual output.
- * option for loading custom palette, option to define what is "close" color.
+ * option to define what is "close" color.
  * user defined graphic modes with some examples (eg. some c64 modes)
  * add more graphic modes, including character modes with optimized charset to approximate the picture with 256 chars.

 ### Credits

- * I have stolen the RGB-to-Lab conversion code from Larry's disassembled converter. :)
+ * I have stolen the RGB-to-Lab conversion routine from Larry's fantastic converter's disassembled source code. :)
+ * I use IstvanV's great P4FliConverter's DFLI viewer routine as it is.